Academic Qualification Requirements

 Normally, only First and Second class honours graduates will be considered to have met the admissions criterion under paragraph (a).
 Graduates with third-class honours degrees, with a period of relevant work experience and satisfactory results in the qualifying examination, may also be considered.

 An applicant seeking admission on the basis of a qualification from a university or comparable institution of which the language of teaching and/or examination is not English is required to obtain a minimum score in the Test of English as a Foreign Language (TOEFL) at 79 (iBT)* or International English Language Testing System (IELTS) at 6.5 (Academic).
 Test results of TOEFL-iBT Special Home Edition or IELTS Indicator will not be considered.

 (* iBT: Internet-based Test.
 The TOEFL institution code of the University is 9467).

 Students are also required to meet the subscore requirement of TOEFL (Reading ≥18; Listening ≥18; Speaking≥18; Writing≥19) or IELTS (at least 5.5 for Reading, Listening, Speaking and Writing).

 Students admitted with English test results lower than the threshold standards

 Students admitted before 2019/20 will have to take English enhancement course(s) offered by the University's Language Centre after commencement of study and pass the threshold standard in relevant international English proficiency test before their oral examination.
-Those that are admitted from 2019/20 will have to complete the English enhancement course(s) before confirmation of candidature, or pass the threshold standard in IELTS/TOEFL before the oral examination.
+Those that are admitted from 2019/20 will have to complete the English enhancement course(s) before confirmation of candidature (for MPhil) or qualifying exam (for PhD); or pass the threshold standard in IELTS/TOEFL before the oral examination.

 Faculty of Science and School of Chinese Medicine